 Skip to Content

-Best Chipotle Paste Substitute (10 Alternatives)
+Best Chipotle Paste Substitute (10 Easy Alternatives)

 As a home cook and lover of spicy food, I’ve always kept a jar of chipotle paste in my pantry.
-This versatile ingredient adds a smoky and slightly sweet flavor to my marinades, Asian sauces, and soups.
+This delicious ingredient adds a smoky and slightly sweet flavor to my marinades, Asian sauces, and soups.
 However, I understand that not everyone has access to chipotle paste or may want to try a different flavor profile.

 What Is Chipotle Paste?